Pre-Arrival Orientation Guide

 Working for a staffing company that does not provide full-time, on-site primary supervision of the participants.

 Each participant should know how much they are making at their job, as listed on their job offer.
 This must be more than minimum wage in their state.
+ERDT has previously checked to ensure participants are making at least minimum wage.
 To find out what minimum wage is in their state, they can just do an internet search for "Minimum wage in Virginia," for example.
+Every participant should be making at least the federal minimum wage, listed at https://www.dol.gov/general/topic/wages/minimumwage

-If they are doing a job where they are not technically making minimum wage (for example, working in a restaurant where they receive tips, or being paid for each room they clean), their employer must ensure that they still earn minimum wage for the hours they work.
+If they are doing a job where they are not technically making minimum wage (for example, working in a restaurant where they receive tips, or being paid for each room they clean), their employer must ensure that their earnings still total at least minimum wage for the hours they work.

 All students must participate in cultural activities in the U.S. This can include: